Can I Give My Puppy Table Scraps?

 Homemade Dog Treats

 If you prefer to have more control over the ingredients in your dog's treats, you can consider making homemade treats.
-There are countless recipes available online that use dog-friendly ingredients such as peanut butter, pumpkin, oats, and carrots.
+There are countless available online that use dog-friendly ingredients such as peanut butter, pumpkin, oats, and carrots.
 When making homemade treats, it's important to avoid ingredients that can be harmful to dogs, such as chocolate or xylitol.

 Educating Family and Friends